A Dieudonn\'e theory for analytic p-divisible groups and applications to Shimura varieties: Introduction

 \section{Introduction}

 Let $p$ be a prime number.
-In their book, Rapoport and Zink\cite{rapoportzink96} constructed the so-called Rapoport--Zink spaces.
-These are formal schemes, classifying deformations of a fixed $p$-divisible group with extra structure.
+In their book, Rapoport and Zink \cite{rapoportzink96} constructed the so-called Rapoport--Zink spaces.
+These are $p$-adic formal schemes, classifying deformations of a fixed $p$-divisible group with extra structure.
 Using Huber’s theory of analytic adic spaces \cite{huber2013étale}, one can consider their generic fibers.
 Inspired by earlier work of Drinfeld, Rapoport--Zink envisioned certain towers of coverings of these generic fibers as local analogues of Shimura varieties, with their étale cohomology expected to reflect parts of the local Langlands correspondence.
 Scholze–Weinstein later formulated in \cite{SW20} a very general definition of local Shimura varieties as moduli spaces of $p$-adic shtukas, encompassing the earlier Rapoport–Zink examples.
 This formed the geometric framework in which the expected connections with the local Langlands correspondence were fully realized, notably in the work of Fargues–Scholze \cite{fargues2024geometrization}.

-In the global theory, a large class of Shimura varieties, the so-called varieties of PEL type, are described as moduli of abelian varieties with extra structure.
+In the global theory, a large class of Shimura varieties, the so-called varieties of PEL type, admit a description as moduli spaces of abelian varieties with extra structure.
 One might be tempted to ask for an analogous description of certain local Shimura varieties as parametrizing geometric objects.
 As Rapoport–Zink spaces are moduli spaces of $p$-divisible groups, it is natural to expect that their generic fibers should themselves be described as parametrizing suitable “generic fiber” objects attached to $p$-divisible groups.
-A target category for such a generic fiber functor was provided by Fargues in \cite{Farg19} with the notion of analytic $p$-divisible groups.
+A target category for such a generic fiber functor was provided by Fargues in \cite{Farg19} with his notion of analytic $p$-divisible groups.